rogalski/coroutines-101/SLIDES.md

 def main():
     coro = my_coroutine(multiplier=2)
-    # "start" coroutine by sending None to it (or calling next(coro))
+    coro.send(None)  # "start" coroutine by sending None to it
-    # produced value typically does not make sense
-    # usually is thrown away
-    coro.send(None)

     for char in "ABC":
         print('main sends to coroutine', repr(char))